Fight breaks out at grocery store dumpsters after false post about 'free food' following power outages - KTVZ

 By Paradise Afshar and Michelle Watson, CNN

-More the 250 people fought over discarded food in dumpsters after a power outage last week at an H-E-B grocery store in Texas, authorities said.
+More than 250 people fought over discarded food in dumpsters after a power outage last week at an H-E-B grocery store in Texas, authorities said.

 “We had over 250 people fighting in the dumpsters because someone posted ‘Free Food!'”
 Travis County Constable Precinct 4 George Morales III posted on Facebook.
 “This is not free food.”